-As shown, the project's operational emissions of ROG, NOx and PM10 would be below the applicable PCAPCD thresholds of significance.
-Accordingly, the project's operational emissions would not contribute to the PCAPCD's nonattainment status of ozone and PM, operations of the project would not violate an air quality standard or contribute to an existing or projected air quality violation and operationally-related impacts would be considered less than significant.
+As shown, the overall project's operational emissions of ROG, NOx and PM10 would be below the applicable PCAPCD thresholds of significance.
+Accordingly, the overall project's operational emissions would not contribute to the PCAPCD's nonattainment status of ozone and PM, and operations of the projects would not violate an air quality standard or contribute to an existing or projected air quality violation and operationally-related impacts would be considered less than significant.